 Needed improvements for Cape Henlopen State Park include expanded food service, ADA-accessible restrooms and beach crossings.
 Location, hours of operation, traffic, lighting and noise restrictions will remain key considerations with any improvements.

 DNREC also announced today that additional visitor surveys and site reviews will be conducted prior to future RFPs for visitor enhancements to the area.

 The Delaware Department of Natural Resources and Environmental Control protects and manages the state’s natural resources, protects public health, provides outdoor recreational opportunities, and educates Delawareans about the environment.
-The DNREC Division of Fish and Wildlife conserves and manages Delaware’s fish and wildlife and their habitats, and provides fishing, hunting, wildlife viewing and boating access on nearly 68,000 acres of public land.
-For more information, visit the website and connect with @DelawareDNREC on Facebook, Twitter or LinkedIn.
+The DNREC Division of Parks and Recreation oversees more than 26,000 acres in 17 state parks and the Brandywine Zoo.
+For more information, visit the website and connect with @DelawareDNREC on Facebook, Instagram, Twitter or LinkedIn.